General Surgery Residency Program

 PGY 1 & 2

-The First Year Emphasized the Physiologic and Metabolic.
-Rotations in the PGY 1 include Acute Care Surgery, Surgical Intensive Care Unit, Colorectal Surgery, General Surgery, Neurosurgery, Laparoscopic Gastrointestinal, Nights and Burns in one and two months increments.
+The first year emphasizes the physiologic and metabolic.
+Rotations in the PGY 1 include Acute Care Surgery, Surgical Intensive Care Unit, Colorectal Surgery, General Surgery, Surgical Oncology, Laparoscopic Gastrointestinal, Nights and Burns in one and two months increments.

-During the first year (PGY 1), exposure is provided to all aspects of pre and postoperative care with emphasis on the physiologic and metabolic problems that occur in all surgical patients.
+During the first year (PGY 1), exposure is provided to all aspects of pre- and postoperative care with emphasis on the physiologic and metabolic problems that occur in all surgical patients.
 Operative experience is acquired through presence in the operating room assisting and performing surgical procedures.
 There is also extensive experience in the placement and use of invasive monitoring devices.
-These experiences occur at USA Health University Hospital, a tertiary care hospital with a Level 1 Trauma Service, and Regional Burn Unit.
+These experiences occur at USA Health University Hospital, a tertiary care hospital with the region’s only Level 1 trauma service, and Regional Burn Unit.
 During the PGY 1, residents will complete a self-directed, soft tissue skills lab, gastrointestinal stapling lab, and open surgery skills lab.

-In the second year (PGY 2), in addition to rotations on the Acute Care Surgery Service at the University Hospital, residents go to the Veteran's Administration Medical Center (VAMC) in Biloxi MS. Residents will be provided housing and food while at the VAMC, and will obtain experience in the treatment of patients in a managed care setting.
-In addition to patient care and operating room experience, the resident will obtain an extensive experience in flexible endoscopy.
+In the second year (PGY 2), in addition to rotations on the Acute Care Surgery Service at the University Hospital.
+Residents will rotate at the USA Digestive Health Center to obtain extensive experience in transplant and flexible endoscopy.
 Rotations at University Hospital on the GI service and cardiovascular serve provide ample operative experience as surgeon and first assistant.
-Each resident also rotates at USA Children’s and Women’s Hospital on the pediatric surgical service.
-Where they develop clinical skills in the pediatric population and add to their case log in less complex pediatric surgical cases.
-Rotations include VA, GI Surgery, Cardio & Thoracic, Night Float, and Pediatric Surgery for 10 weeks.
+Each resident also rotates at Children’s and Women’s Hospital on the pediatric surgical service where they develop clinical skills in the pediatric population and add to their case log in less complex pediatric surgical cases.
+Rotations include Transplant-Endoscopy, GI, Cardio & Thoracic, Night Float, and Pediatric Surgery for 10 weeks.

-Increased Responsibility in the Third Year.
-Rotations include Colorectal Surgery, General Surgery, Trauma, Pediatric Surgery, Vascular Surgery.
+There is increased responsibility in the third year.
+Rotations include Colorectal Surgery, General Surgery, Trauma, Pediatric Surgery, and Vascular Surgery.
 All rotations are for 10 weeks.

 In the third year (PGY 3), the resident will again rotate onto the University Hospital's Trauma/Acute Care Surgery, and on the general surgery service when they will increase the complexity of cases performed while acting under the direction of senior level residents.
 They also return to USA Children's and Women's Hospital Pediatric Surgery Service where the resident will have increased responsibilities both in patient care and in the operating room and serves as the chief resident on the pediatric surgery service.
 Residents obtain exposure to surgery at the Mobile Infirmary Medical Center (MIMC), a large private hospital located 10 minutes from the main USA Health University Hospital.
 During these rotations, residents will get extensive operating room exposure assisting and performing surgical procedures and experience caring for patients outside of a University based, tertiary care setting.
 They spend time on the vascular service and on the surgical oncology service.